NUCS349/hw4-gradient-descent/README.tex.md

-# HWN: FILL IN for EECS 349 @ NU
+# HW7: Gradient Descent for EECS 349 @ NU
 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
 Please don't put someone else's netid here, we will check.